Overview (table of contents) Annex 1

 (3 plants per 10 m²)

-Pollen sterility shall be at least 99% for the production of basic seed, at least 98% for the production of certified seed.
-The assessment of this must be done by examining the flowers for the absence of fertile stamens.
+The pollen sterilisation must be at least 99% of the breeding of basic seed and at least 98% in the breeding of certified seed.
+The assessment of this must be done by examining flowers for the absence of fertile dust dragons.

-For the production of hybrid rape the female line and inbred lines must be inspected three times since the first performed in the flowering stage, the second at the beginning of blomstringstadiet and the third at the end of the flowering stage.
-Pollinator line must only be viewed once.
+In the case of the breeding of hybrids, the female line and inbred lines shall be carefully inspected three times as the first is carried out before the flowering stage, the second at the beginning of the flowering stage and the third at the end of the flowering stage.
+The line must be inspected only once.

-The company must submit a report to the Danish plant Directorate after each inspection.
+The company must submit a report to the Directorate-General for each inspection.

 Quality standards